August 12: Today in Royal History

 August 12, 1779 – Birth of Georg, Grand Duke of Mecklenburg-Strelitz in Hanover, Electorate of Hanover, now in Lower Saxony, Germany

 In 1807, Georg represented his father in Paris to negotiate the Duchy of Mecklenburg-Strelitz’s entry into the Confederation of the Rhine.
 He again represented his father seven years later at the Congress of Vienna.
 Through his efforts, Mecklenburg-Strelitz was raised to a Grand Duchy.
 Georg became Grand Duke in 1816, upon his father’s death.
 Georg found Mecklenburg-Strelitz in great debt and in need of much rebuilding.
-To eliminate much of the debt, he sold several towns to Prussia, towns that had been given to the Grand Duchy at the Congress of Vienna.
-He abolished serfdom and throughout his reign, he worked to raise the standards of education, building schools and instituting compulsory education.
+To eliminate much of the debt, he sold several towns to Prussia, towns given to the Grand Duchy at the Congress of Vienna.
+He abolished serfdom and throughout his reign, he worked to raise education standards, building schools and instituting compulsory education.
 He made vast improvements to the infrastructure which would help to energize the grand duchy’s economy.

 Unofficial Royalty: Georg, Grand Duke of Mecklenburg-Strelitz